luigiselmi/algorithms/README.md

 ### Week 3
 This week lecture is about two sorting algorithms: mergesort and quicksort.
 Mergesort is an example of the divide and conquer paradigm.
 It first divides an array into two halves, then recursively sorts each halves, and finally merge the two halves.
 Mergesort is used in Java to sort objects.
-A nice property of mergesort is that it takes a time proportional to N*log(N) to sort an array of size N. Mergesort is also stable.
+A nice property of mergesort is that it takes a time proportional to Nlog(N) to sort an array of size N. Mergesort is also stable.
 The disadvantage is that it needs an extra space proportional to N.
 Quicksort is also a recursive algorithm.
 The algorithm begins with a partition phase in which for each entry in an array it moves larger entries to the right and smaller entries to the left and finally it recursively sorts the parts.
-Quicksort takes a time proportional to N*log(N) to sort an array of N entries and it does not require extra space.
+Quicksort takes a time proportional to Nlog(N) to sort an array of N entries and it does not require extra space.
 Quicksort is faster than mergesort but the disadvantage is that quicksort is not stable.
 Quicksort can take quadratic time if the input array is already sorted or partially sorted so usually the input array is randomly shuffled to improve the performances.
 Sorting algorithms are used in many obvious and non obvious applications from sorting a list of string or a search result to enabling binary search, finding duplicates and also in computational biology and physics.
 One task of this week assignment is to write an algorithm based on sorting that can